badiba/raytracer-795/README.md

 Another passion of mine with this project is to increase the performance.
 This was not the case before since the most complex scenes were being rendered in just a few seconds.
 However, now we have multisampling and it increases the render time significantly.
 Due to this, finding a way to decrease the render time is crucial and it is very fullfilling when I am successful.

 Yet another passion of mine is to play with the images.
 Here is the best (in my opinion) image I could get.
+The light beam is actually a golden sphere.
+It has an absurd motion blur though.

 ![Sc](/assets/hw3-conclusion.jpg)